Meet the Alice Academy Activists

 Leon Diop

-Leon Diop is a mixed-race man from Tallaght, Dublin.
-He is the Co-Founder & CEO of Black and Irish.
-He attended Maynooth University where he received a degree in psychology and also served as Students' Union president for two years.
-In 2020, he founded the organization Black and Irish alongside two friends which is now working on behalf of the black community in Ireland.
-He is the host of the black and Irish podcast on RTE and recently won the a post book of the year in the teen category for the black and Irish book.
+Leon is a mixed-race man from Tallaght, Dublin.
+He is the Co-Founder and CEO of Black and Irish, an organisation working on behalf of the black community in Ireland.
+He hosted the Black and Irish podcast on RTÉ and co-authored (with Briana Fitzsimons) the Black and Irish book, which won the An Post book of the year in the teen category in 2023.

 Liliana Fernandez

-Liliana is a migrant activist originally from Venezuela, living in Ireland since 2013.
-Previous a Trainer and Integration Officer at the Immigrant Council of Ireland, she is deeply passionate about migrants' political rights and migrant integration in Ireland.
+Liliana is a migrant activist from Venezuela, living in Ireland since 2013.
+Previously a trainer and Integration Officer at the Immigrant Council of Ireland, she is deeply passionate about migrants’ political rights and integration.
 She delivers training to raise awareness about the importance of voting and getting registered to vote within migrant communities.
-She provides mentorship and guidance to candidates from a migrant background into Local Elections in Ireland.
-Liliana is currently the Programme Manager at Common Purpose Ireland, overseeing the planning and implementation of Leadership training to Senior, High Potential and young people in Ireland.
+She also provides mentorship and guidance to local election candidates from a migrant background.

 Mairead Loughran Ryan

-Mairead is a qualified mental health nurse and established campaigner working with local government, schools and those at the forefront of adversity in society.
-She worked on the MyStoryYourStory steering group, a campaign launched in Northern Ireland on the 20th anniversary of the Good Friday Agreement to address how young people viewed mental health services.
+Mairead’s activism focuses on highlighting the ongoing impact of The Troubles on young people’s mental health.
+A qualified mental health nurse, she worked on the MyStoryYourStory steering group, a campaign launched in Northern Ireland on the 20th anniversary of the Good Friday Agreement to address how young people viewed mental health services.
 She went on to represent Ireland at the European Advisory Youth Network in Barcelona, and at the UN 70th anniversary Community Enrichment Project.
-Mairead won the Royal College of Nursing ‘Student Nurse of the Year’ in the UK for her voluntary work alongside her studies.
-Following the success MyStoryYourStory brought to both the young people involved and society, she established an independent social enterprise to continue outreach called Voicing the Void.

 Nuria Zyden